nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 dotnet new mvc --auth Individual
 ```

 This creates a new project from the `mvc` template, and adds some additional authentication and security bits to the project.
+(I'll cover security in a later chapter.)

-You'll see quite a few files show up in the project directory, but all you have to do is run the project:
+You'll see quite a few files show up in the project directory.
+All you have to do right now is run the project:

 ```
 dotnet run